RandamQueen/Memory/README.md

 The code for this Assingment was devided up into three sessions: Sets-Symmetric Difference, Countdown Checkers and Lottery.

-As of last commit, this assingment hasn't been completed nor graded.
+In the end, this assingment received a 99% grade.